 A short note about choosing wood when starting a new project.

-I work on all types of wood.
-The most common wood for stock making is walnut.
+I work on a lot of types of wood.
+The most common wood for stock making is Walnut.
 It holds up well and is nice to work on.
+I see a lot of Claro Walnut.
 Usually, the higher the grade of wood, the more marbled it will appear.
-Most of these nice walnut blanks will run you about $300 to $700 depending on the grade.
+The English Walnut is usually nice & even, not so much figure in the wood, and a lighter color.
+Most of these nice walnut blanks will run you about $300 and up, depending on the grade.

-Fiddleback-Sometimes with the "fiddleback" pieces, the diamonds will appear elongated in the stripped areas.
+Sometimes with the 'Fiddleback" pieces, the diamonds will appear elongated in the striped areas.

-Maple- PLEASE avoid using maple while choosing a blank.
-It's okay to use it if you don't plan on checkering it.
-If you want the works though.....including checkering, please choose another type of wood.
-The problem with maple is that it usually leaves a "fuzz".
-The wood is not smooth and although it will appear smooth before checkering, once it is cut into, the fuzz appears.
-Sometimes it will come out just fine, other times, you won't be able to see the diamonds in the checkering at all due to the fuzzy appearance.
-I've heard it described as looking like a rug, or having ragged appearance.
-Please see my section on "Got Fuzzy Wood?"
+The problem with Maple is that usually it leaves a "fuzz".
+The wood is not smooth and although it will appear smooth beefore checkering, once it is cut into, the fuzz appears.
+Sometimes, like with the Satin Maple, it will come out fine, other times....you won't be able to see the diamonds in the checkering due to the "fuzzy" appearance.
+I've heard it described as looking like a rug, or having a ragged appearance.
+Sometimes it's a small patch of fuzz, strips of fuzz here & there, other times it's all over the stock.
+Also see my section on "Got Fuzzy Wood?".

-Exotic woods-These are perhaps the hardest and take the checkering the best!
-The harder the wood, the more defined your checkering will appear.
-Don't forget to checker your grip cap especially if it is rosewood, ebony or another hardwood!
-Remember, the hardwoods are also heavy, so sometimes they are not practical for stock making.
+These are perhaps the hardest and take the checkering the best!
+The harder the wood (with the exception of Ironwood), the more defined your checkering will appear.
+Don't forget to checker your grip cap or butt pad, especially if its a rosewood, ebony or other type of hardwood.
+Remember, hardwoods are also very heavy, so they are not practical for stock making.